GoC-Spending/contracts-data-web/content/department/pwgsc-tpsgc.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Public Services and Procurement Canada spent an estimated \$3.8B in 2021-2022 on contracts.
+Public Services and Procurement Canada spent an estimated **\$3.8B in 2021-2022** on contracts.

+Across 30,165 contracts active since the start of the 2017-2018 fiscal year, 6,129 have at least one amendment (20%).
+Of contracts with amendments, the average increase in dollar value was 317% and the average number of amendments was 1.82.
+Cumulatively these amendments represent an increase of \$9.8B over the original contract values.

+The average contract duration was 1.04 years, and the average contract value (not including contracts under \$10k) was \$1.3M.
+The longest contract was 26.02 years.
+The largest contract by value (including amendments) was \$5.7B.

 {{< /entity_summary >}}

 ## Vendors